Overview

 About this tutorial

-• Part 3 describes the non-linear Kalman Filter.
-This part is essential for mastering the Kalman Filter since most real-life systems are non-linear.
-Currently, this part is in the writing process.
-Part 3 will include Extended Kalman Filter, Unscented Kalman Filter, and Particle Filter.
+• Part 3 is dedicated to the non-linear Kalman Filter, which is essential for mastering the Kalman Filter since most real-life systems are non-linear.
+This part begins with a problem statement and describes the differences between linear and non-linear systems.
+It includes derivation and examples of the most common non-linear filters: the Extended Kalman Filter and the Unscented Kalman Filter.

 "The road to learning by precept is long, by example short and effective."